OttoDIY/OttoDIYPython/README.md

-# OttoDIY_Python
+# OttoDIYPython

-a full port of the OttoDIY Robot API (Otto.h) to a micropython based esp platform.
+port of the OttoDIY Robot API (Otto.h) to a micropython based esp platform